Cobham Limited: Formation and early activities

 During 1947, the company relocated to Tarrant Rushton in Dorset.
 The company developed the 'probe and drogue' method of air-to-air refuelling in 1949.
 The Royal Air Force (RAF) would soon adopt the probe-and-drogue approach, as would various other international customers.
 Cobham's air-to-air refuelling system was perhaps most crucially used during the Falklands War of 1982, being used to facilitate the long-distance sorties of the RAF's Avro Vulcan bombers for Operation Black Buck, successfully reaching and bombing the Argentinian-held airfield at Port Stanley on the islands.

 During 1954, Michael Cobham, Alan's son, took a role in the company; he soon began to steer Cobham to diversify into new markets.
 One such venture was the reorganising of Cobham Group's Airfield Services division into the newly incorporated FR Aviation, which saw contractor-owned and operated aircraft operate directly alongside military customers.
 Communications and electronics were other key sectors of interest.
 During 1969, Michael took over the leadership of the business from Alan; he remained as Cobham's chairman and chief executive through to the mid 1990s.

-In 1963, the firm centred its manufacturing activity at its new site at Wimborne in Dorset.
+In 1963, the firm centred its manufacturing activity at its new site in Ashington, Wimborne in Dorset.
 During 1985, Cohbam became a public limited company; despite the stock flotation, the Cobham family retained a large stake in the business.
 As a consequence of various acquisitions and internal growth, Cobham developed various product lines across the aerospace market for both civilian and military, and thus its in-flight refuelling technology became a relatively small element of Cobham's portfolio over time.